ws770324/ws770324.github.io/index.md

 ---
 ### [Atlanta food 101](https://github.com/ws770324/capstone)

 Nice food is so important for graduate students.
 No one can reject hot beef fried Rice and a cup of ice boba milk tea after a whole day work.
-In this project, I will find out the best place to live for graduate students in Atlanta using Foursquare API and clustering methods.
+In this project, I will find out the best place to live for students in Atlanta using Foursquare API and visualization.
+[Blog](https://www.linkedin.com/pulse/food-101-students-atlanta-chen-tze-tsai/?trackingId=xcvAnLIQRLS4TofvuxpFLg%3D%3D) [nbviwer](https://nbviewer.jupyter.org/github/ws770324/capstone/blob/master/atl_restaurant.ipynb)

 ---
 ### [Explore venues around Toronto](https://github.com/ws770324/scraping)